alucky0707/Eval-on-TL/README.md

 ##Support Languages

-In May 25 2013, there are supporting.
+In May 25 2013, there are supported.

 |`<language name>`|execute command|
 |-------------|---------------|